alexprengere/pep_unpacking_in_comprehensions/pep.rst

 -  **Mixed usage:** Within a single comprehension, the syntax does not allow combining a starred expression with other expressions at the same level.
 For example, ``[x, *y for ...]`` is not a valid comprehension syntax (and would be ambiguous).
-The comprehension’s output expression must be either a single (non-starred) expression yielding one item per iteration, or a single starred expression (or double-starred for dict) yielding multiple items per iteration.
+The comprehension's output expression must be either a single (non-starred) expression yielding one item per iteration, or a single starred expression (or double-starred for dict) yielding multiple items per iteration.
 If